Intel Corporation (INTC) Stock: Analyzing the Quarterly Movement

-In the past week, INTC stock has gone up by 4.16%, with a monthly gain of 28.59% and a quarterly surge of 18.61%.
-The volatility ratio for the week is 2.86%, and the volatility levels for the last 30 days are 3.63% for Intel Corporation The simple moving average for the last 20 days is 11.69% for INTC stock, with a simple moving average of 7.75% for the last 200 days.
+In the past week, INTC stock has gone down by -3.26%, with a monthly gain of 18.81% and a quarterly surge of 8.76%.
+The volatility ratio for the week is 2.16%, and the volatility levels for the last 30 days are 3.41% for Intel Corporation The simple moving average for the last 20 days is 4.67% for INTC stock, with a simple moving average of 5.42% for the last 200 days.

 Is It Worth Investing in Intel Corporation (NASDAQ: INTC) Right Now?